danielyxie/bitburner/markdown/bitburner.ns.getweakentime.md

 RAM cost: 0.05 GB

 Returns the amount of time in milliseconds it takes to execute the weaken Netscript function on the target server.
+The required time is increased by the security level of the target server and decreased by the player's hacking level.